platformatic/platformatic/docs/guides/securing-platformatic-db.md

 The use of an `adminSecret` is a simplistic way of securing a system.
 It is a crude way for limiting access and not suitable for production systems.
 Nevertheless it's a good way to learn and experiment with the authorization system.
-Remeber to configure Platformatic DB with JSON Web Token or Web Hooks.
+Remember to configure Platformatic DB with JSON Web Token or Web Hooks.
 :::

 ## Configuration